-Osteoclasts are specialized, multinucleated cells which play a vital role in bone development and regeneration.
+Osteoclasts are specialized, multinucleated cells that play a vital role in bone development and regeneration.

-Osteoclasts consist of two distinct features; a ruffled border composed of convoluted membrane and a sealing zone which contains actin filament ring.
-The ruffled border develops by merging of secretory lysosomes with the plasma membrane.
-The actin ring surrounds the ruffled border and isolates the acidified microenvironment from the general extracellular space.
+There are two distinct features of an osteoclast: a ruffled border and a sealing zone.
+The ruffled border is composed of a convoluted membrane that develops by the merging of secretory lysosomes with the plasma membrane.
+The sealing zone contains an actin filament ring which surrounds the ruffled border, isolating the acidified microenvironment inside the cell from the general extracellular space.

 Function in bone resorption

-Paget’s disease is a deforming bone disorder characterized by an increase in osteoclast number and size.
-The increase in the number of osteoclasts leads to localized bone destruction and compensatory activation of surrounding osteoblasts.
-The disease is caused by mutations in genes responsible for regulating the production of osteoclasts.
+- Paget’s disease – This is a deforming bone disorder characterized by an increase in osteoclast number and size.
+It leads to localized bone destruction and compensatory activity by osteoblasts.
+Mutations in genes responsible for regulating osteoclast production are the cause of this condition.

-Rheumatoid arthritis: bone destruction mediated by osteoclast are also observed in late stages of rheumatoid arthritis.
-The activation of pathological osteoclasts in the disease results in painful and erosive lesions.
+- Rheumatoid arthritis – Activation of pathological osteoclasts in the late stages of the disease results in painful and erosive lesions.

 In a healthy organism, osteoclast activity is regulated in an efficient manner after being produced by hematopoietic stem cells, which comes about via processes that are still not fully understood.
 Abnormal regulation due to conditions such as disease, aging, and hormonal imbalance can lead to various degenerative conditions.
 Understanding the process of osteoclast formation and regulation is crucial to the effective treatment of these conditions.